simon-the-shark/django-mapbox-location-field/README.md

 * Python 3.5, 3.6, 3.7

 PS.
 Django 1.11 does not support Python 3.7 anymore.

+#### Browser support
+django-mapbox-location-field support all browsers, which are suported by mapbox gl js.
+Read more [here](https://docs.mapbox.com/help/troubleshooting/mapbox-browser-support/#mapbox-gl-js)

 # Instalation
 Using pip:
     `pip install django-mapbox-location-field`